blooo-io/app-algorand/tests/README.md

-# Standalone Functional Tests
+# Functional Tests

-This directory contains the **standalone functional test suite** for the Ledger application.
+This directory contains the ** functional test suite** for the Ledger application.
 It is intended to validate the application’s behavior in a **generic context**, when launched directly from the device's dashboard.

 These tests are written using: